georgestander/repoGhost/README.md

 repoGhost /path/to/project --lines_per_chunk 50
 ```

-This generates two files in the specified repo path:
+This generates a summary directory containing:
 - `hash_cache.json`: Contains file hashes and chunk summaries (used to skip unchanged files).
 - `summaries.json`: Contains all chunk summaries (the final output).